Aborting Execution

 Abort

 The abort keyword is used to abort the execution of a transaction.
 It is used in combination with an abort code, which will be returned to the caller of the transaction.
-The abort code is an integer of type u64 and can be any value.
+The abort code is an integer of type u64.

 let user_has_access = true;